 Networking, Business Meetings, Continuing Professional Education Events, Receptions

 - CNM-EML is an electronic mailing list to facilitate timely interactive communication among CNM members.
-This continues to be an invaluable communication resource to members.
+This continues to be a significant and well-used communication resource to members.

 - CNM offers an annual continuing professional education symposium to provide skills development and networking opportunities for members.
-Typically attendees are able to obtain 20-22 CEUs.
-Those attending rate the symposium as providing "excellent, pertinent, timely topics with tools ready to be used."
+Typically, attendees are able to obtain 12-16 CPEUs.
+Those attending consistently rate the symposium as providing "excellent, pertinent, timely topics with tools ready to be used."

-- CNM also sponsors general sessions and pre-meeting workshops at the Academy's Food & Nutrition Conference & Expo™and has a busy member display booth at the Member Showcase.
+- CNM also sponsors general sessions at the Academy's Food & Nutrition Conference & Expo™and has a busy member display booth at the Member Showcase.

 Enhancement and Promotion of the Academy's Strategic Initiatives and Campaigns

-Many of the above mentioned products, services and events support the Academy's Member Initiative.
-The CNM Program of Work reflects the needs of its membership.
-Specific CNM initiatives supporting the member initiative include the development of a set of clinical benchmarking indicators, the CNM Symposium and the CNM-EML electronic mailing list.
+The above mentioned products, services and events also support the Academy's Member Initiatives.
+The CNM Program of Work reflects the needs of its membership and is updated annually.